Visyond/website-hugo/site/content/landings/sharing.md

     title: Reduce data chaos by keeping all relevant information in one place
   - descr: >-
       No one can accidentally override data or formulas.
-All changes and steps are self-documented, giving you the full audit trail that is kept forever.
+All changes and steps are self-documented, giving you a full audit trail that is kept forever.
-      You can always revert back to any prior version of the spreadsheet and compare them on the fly.
+      You can always revert to any prior version of the spreadsheet and compare them on the fly.
     featureImg: /img/illusrtation 2-2.png
     title: >-
       Complete transparency, accountability and governance for your peace of